opencast/opencast/docs/guides/admin/docs/index.md

 * Distribution to local streaming and download servers and configuration capability for distribution to channels such as YouTube or learning management systems (LMS) like Moodle, StudIP and others.

-* HTML5 multi-stream media player for learners to engage with content, including slide preview, content based search.
+* Multi-stream media player for learners to engage with content, including slide preview, content based search and much more.

 The Opencast community is a collaboration of individuals, higher education institutions, corporations and integrators working together to explore, develop, define and document best practices and technologies for management of audiovisual content in a multitude of settings.

-Opencast is supported by a growing international community that includes over 200 members from more than 100 organizations.

 Release Documentation